 - Being voted among the top 30 New Zealand graduate employers in GradNewZealand’s 2020 student survey.

-- Obtaining and sustaining the Rainbow Tick, for demonstration of our strong commitment to ensuring inclusion and support of the LGBT community.
-Proudly received in 2016 and maintained to date.
+- Obtaining and sustaining the Rainbow Tick since 2016, for demonstration of our strong commitment to ensuring inclusion and support of the LGBT community.

-- Winning “Employer of Choice” at the 2019 New Zealand Law Awards.
+- Excellence awardee for “Employer of Choice” at the 2021 and 2020 New Zealand Law Awards.

 - Receiving an award at the 2019 NZ UN Women’s Empowerment Principles White Camellia Awards for our work to promote education, training and professional development opportunities for women.
 Bell Gully also received White Camellia awards in 2014 and 2015

 Bell Gully is committed to the development of its people.
 Each year the firm offers a range of learning and development programmes which cover leadership, management, communication skills and the very latest legal developments.

 Bell Gully has a formal pro bono and community programme, with an annual budget of NZ$1 million for pro bono work.
 We partner with a wide range of valuable organisations including community law centres, Auckland and Wellington City Missions, KidsCan, Breast Cancer Foundation NZ, Downlights NZ, and Safer Homes in New Zealand Every Day (SHINE).
 Our lawyers have the opportunity to work alongside some of these organisations as a part of this programme.